All Episodes

 It isn't.

-Folks, even though we're questioning it, after last week's health care decision, we still are the United States of America.
+Folks, even though we're questioning it, after last week's healthcare decision, we still are the United States of America.

-We are still one nation.
+We are still one nation under God.

-Under God, we still admire our founding fathers, and we are doing everything we can to defend and protect our brilliant Constitution and Bill of Rights.
+We still admire our founding fathers, and we are doing everything we can to defend and protect our brilliant Constitution and Bill of Rights.

-Now this is one of the reasons that we started two if by T, one if by land, two if by T. It's a spin-off of Paul Revere's one if by land, two if by sea, the British are coming warning in our founding days.
+Now, this is one of the reasons that we started two if by tea, one if by land, two if by tea.

-And now more than ever.
+And now more than ever, we need to scream.

-We need to scream the liberals are coming there everywhere.
+The liberals are coming there everywhere.

 American exceptionalism.